Elian3x14/CarRental/README.md

 <!--/title-->

-Midterm Project for .NET Technology
+Midterm Project for .NET Technology.
+A comprehensive Car Rental Management System built with C# and WinForms, streamlining bookings, returns, and customer management.

 ## Preview